 The sunflowers will be in bloom from early January until March, however, the flowers can be incredibly weather dependent.
 Check with the local tourism offices before you go to get information on the condition of the sunflower fields.
 The next field is set to bloom in the Allora region in 1-2 weeks.

 Use this Google Map we've created to help guide you.

 Fuel up for a big day ahead and check out the historic city of Ipswich.

 Drop in for breakfast

 For those who like to take it easy in the morning with a freshly brewed coffee and a sweet or savoury treat to banish the hunger pangs, you can’t go past one of Ipswich’s delicious cafes.
-Grab Campos Coffee from Fourthchild, acai bowls from Beans & Greens, eggs benny from Seed Coffee or eggs with bacon jam from Rafter & Rose.
+Grab Campos Coffee from Fourthchild, acai bowls from Beans & Greens, decadent waffles and milkshakes from 116 Laneway Cafe & Bar or eggs with bacon jam from Rafter & Rose.
 Check out all the top cafes in Ipswich.

 Occupying a restored 1895 heritage-listed building in downtown Ipswich, the antique centre is home to a number of dealers with a massive range of collectable furniture, pottery, clothing, jewels and more.

 It has the word S-C-E-N-I-C in its title, so don’t expect anything less than epic mountains, lush valleys, dry plains and wide open roads.